isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/DSA Exercise 2023.md

 ![](/images/JENNA.jpg)

 In my time in Outdoor Pursuits Club (OPC), I was tried again and again, both physically and mentally.
 I was given many leadership opportunities such as being appointed as the Overall-In-Charge for a day in our Annual Let’s Rock Competition in Secondary 2 and the Climbing Master in the CCA for my Upper Secondary days.
-Through these experiences, I quickly built confidence and was eventually able to clearly delegate roles to my Juniors.
+Through these experiences, I quickly built confidence and was eventually able to clearly delegate roles to my Juniors. <br>
 <br>Rock Climbing has also made me one with greater mental tenacity and determination since in training, we fail more than we succeed.
 I’ve also learnt to deal with failures and setbacks as each time I fall, I have to pick myself up, reorganize my thoughts and give it another good go with the aim of coming back stronger.
 To me, winning is not all that important.
-More often than not, progress is more triumphant.
+More often than not, progress is more triumphant. <br>
 <br>All these takeaways that I got from my time in OPC translated to my academics where self-discipline, resilience and determination were of great importance

 _JANNA TEE [SEC 4] (2016) - NATIONAL SCHOOLS BOULDERING CHAMPION_